 No. 6: There’s no bathroom

 RV travel is the domino effect of perks.
 In addition to your flight, transportation, and accommodations all rolled into one package, RV rental options also include amenities to appease even the pickiest of travelers – from built-in bike racks, stovetops and kitchen sinks to a bathroom with shower.
 It’s essentially like taking a hotel room on the road with you.
+Side note…If you already have an RV but don’t have a bike rack, check out this article on installing a bike rack on your RV.

 No. 7: Planning a road trip is a hassle